librahu/HIN-Datasets-for-Recommendation-and-Network-Embedding/README.md

 | Item - Category   | 5,508         |
 | Item - Brand      | 2,753         |
 ## LastFM
+(Note: We utilize the Pearson's coefficient to measure the similiarities in the KNN algorithm)

 ### Entity Statistics
 | Entity         |#Entity        |